pichim/PES_Board/docs/markdown/line_follower.md

 #define M_PIf 3.14159265358979323846f // pi
 ```

-Now you're able to define the mapping from wheel velocity to the robot velocities as a 2x2 matrix using the following code snippet, check out [Kinematics](../markdown/kinematics.md) for more information.
+Now you're able to define the mapping from wheel velocity to the robot velocities as a 2x2 matrix using the following code snippet.
+Check out [Kinematics](../markdown/kinematics.md) for more information.

 ```cpp
 const float r_wheel = 0.0564f / 2.0f; // wheel radius in meters